-- Disable snapping for the landuse layer via the dialog you used earlier. - Now try using the Add Ring tool to create a gap in the middle of the Bontebok National Park. - Delete your new feature by using the Delete Ring tool:
+- Disable snapping for the landuse layer via the dialog you used earlier. - Now try using the Add Ring tool tool to create a gap in the middle of the Bontebok National Part.

+• Delete your new feature by using the Delete Ring tool:

-Примітка: You need to select a corner of the ring in order to delete it.
+Note: You need to select a corner of the ring in order to delete it.